ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/printf.md

 Mbed OS provides the [`minimal-printf` library](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/minimal-printf/README.md), which offers a subset of the `printf` features (not all format specifiers are supported).
 You can also achieve further flash savings if your application does not require 64-bit integers or floating point printing.

 For a memory footprint comparison between standard `printf` and `minimal-printf`, please see our [Blinky size comparison](https://github.com/ARMmbed/mbed-os/tree/master/platform/source/minimal-printf#size-comparison).

+To further reduce the memory footprint of applications that don't require file handling, enable the system I/O minimal console retarget.
+You can do this by enabling the configuration parameter `platform.stdio-minimal-console-only`.
+Please see the [platform configuration](../reference/configuration-platform.html) reference for more information.